- Most Sensitive

-- USE - Measure Oxidized Guanine molecules
+- Use - Measure Oxidized Guanine molecules

-- SAMPLE - Serum, Plasma, Saliva, Urine, Fecal Extracts and TCM
+- Sample - Serum, Plasma, Saliva, Urine, Fecal Extracts and TCM

-- SAMPLES/KIT - 38 or 230 in Duplicate
+- Samples/Kit - 38 or 230 in Duplicate

-- STABILITY - Liquid 4˚C Stable Reagents
+- Stability - Liquid 4˚C Stable Reagents

-- SENSITIVITY - Measure 51 pg/mL in 2.5 Hours
+- Sensitivity - Measure 51 pg/mL in 2.5 Hours

-The DetectX® DNA Damage Immunoassay Kit is designed to quantitatively measure DNA and RNA oxidized guanosine species.
+The DetectX® DNA Damage ELISA Kit is designed to quantitatively measure DNA and RNA oxidized guanosine species.
 The assay detects all three oxidized guanine species; 8-hydroxy-2’-deoxyguanosine from DNA, 8-hydroxyguanosine from RNA and 8-hydroxyguanine from DNA or RNA.
 These species may be present in serum, plasma, saliva, urine, dried fecal samples, and tissue culture media samples.

 An 8-hydroxy-2’-deoxyguanosine (8-OHdG) stock solution is provided to generate a standard curve for the assay and all samples should be read off the standard curve.
 Standards or diluted samples are pipetted into a clear microtiter plate coated with an antibody to capture rabbit antibodies.
 An 8-hydroxyguanosine conjugate is added to the standards and samples in the wells.
 The binding reaction is initiated by the addition of a peroxidase-labeled mouse monoclonal antibody to 8-hydroxy-2’-deoxyguanosine to each well.
 After a 2 hour incubation the plate is washed and substrate added.
 The substrate reacts with the peroxidase labeled antibody that has reacted with the bound conjugate.
 After a short incubation, the reaction is stopped and the intensity of the generated color is detected in a microtiter plate reader capable of measuring 450nm wavelength.
 The concentration of the 8-hydroxy-2’-deoxyguanosine in the sample is calculated, after making suitable correction for the dilution of the sample, using software available with most plate readers.